mercedes-benz/acentrik/sdk/CONSUME_COMPUTE.md

 This quickstart describes consuming Compute-to-Data flow.

-It focuses on Bob's experience as a consumer
+It focuses on ConsumerA's experience as a consumer

 Here are the steps:

 1. Setup
-2. Bob buys data tokens (for data and algorithm) (Free or Fixed)
+2. ConsumerA buys data tokens (for data and algorithm) (Free or Fixed)
-3. Bob sends his datatoken to the service
+3. ConsumerA sends his datatoken to the service
-4. Bob starts a compute job
+4. ConsumerA starts a compute job
-5. Bob monitors logs / algorithm output
+5. ConsumerA monitors logs / algorithm output

 Let's go through each step.